 For an authentic Welsh pub experience, The Goat Major is one of the best in central Cardiff.
 The menu is made up of traditional Welsh pies, including Welsh Steak and Ale Pie, Pork and Cider Pie, Rabbit Pot Pie, and the award-winning Wye Valley Pie.
-With a classic decor and good selection of local beers, this is a good place to stop after a tour of Cardiff Castle, as it's just down the road.
+With classic decor and a good selection of local beers, this is a good place to stop after a tour of Cardiff Castle, as it's just down the road.

 Address: High Street, Cardiff

 Telephone: (029) 20337161

 Located in a former bank vault beneath Cardiff, encompassing both character and charm, the Potted Pig seeks to celebrate modern British food and phenomenal gin.
 The menu is seasonal; ever-changing with a strong emphasis on using only the best local produce, diners can expect dishes that are influenced by French cuisine and New York grill fare.
 The chefs cook food that excites them, focusing on fresh ingredients, big flavours, and generous portions.

 We are looking for contributors for our Cardiff travel guide.
 If you are a local, a regular traveller to Cardiff or a travel professional with time to contribute and answer occasional forum questions, please contact us.